-Something new and exciting happens.
-Old Major has a dream and convinces the animals they should rebel.
 An impending rebellion sounds a lot like a conflict.
-So does the Rebellion itself, what with the fighting and violence and all.
+For that matter, so does the rebellion itself, what with the fighting and violence and all.

 With all those bloody (literally bloody, not a slang British adjective) creatures and exclamation points running around, we're feeling the climax full force: the humans attack Animal Farm, blowing up their newly restored windmill.
 Things are looking pretty grim for our intrepid heroes.

 Just how far will Napoleon and his crew go?
 Really far.
 After workhorse Boxer starts fading out, the suspense is so high that even stoic Benjamin freaks out.
 We were biting our fingernails all the way through the chasing of the truck down the road scene.
-Which made it difficult to turn the pages.
+(Which made it difficult to turn the pages.)

-Our heart rate slows considerably after the glue factory incident, which signifies we have hit the denouement stage.
+Our heart rate slows considerably after the glue factory incident, which tells us that we've hit the denouement stage.
 There are no exclamation points here, literal or figurative.
-We just chill out and watch the situation worsen at a steady and unalarming pace.
+We just chill out and watch the situation worsen steadily.

-The scene with the animals inside playing poker with the humans seems to be a conclusion.
-And not just because it’s the end of the book.
-We see a culmination of the theme here.
-This is where a nice little bow of closure gets wrapped up around the package of greed, manipulation, and corrupt power that is Animal Farm.
+When the pigs play poker with the humans, a nice little bow of closure gets wrapped up around the package of greed, manipulation, and corrupt power that is Animal Farm.
 Excuse us—we mean Manor Farm.